mharen/mharen.github.io/blog/2010/2010-03-leave-sql-servers-cost-threshold-for.md

 The [cost threshold for parallelism](http://msdn.microsoft.com/en-us/library/aa196716(SQL.80).aspx).
 This value is in seconds.
 When SQL Server estimates a query will take longer than x seconds to be executed, the query is executed in *parallel*; otherwise *serial*.

-<strong>Do not set this to a very low value like my DBA apparently did. </strong>
+**Do not set this to a very low value like my DBA apparently did. **

 ---